Cobalt is a metal which is commonly used as a binding metal in jewellery and household objects like cutlery.

 Cobalt allergy has also been noted after transplantation surgery, mostly associated with hip and knee replacements and in dental procedures.

-Cobalt can also be found in cosmetics, hair dyes and inks.
+Cobalt can also be found in cosmetics, hair dyes and inks, but it mostly affects people who have occupational contact with the metal.

 Cobalt allergy is associated with allergic contact dermatitis.